joffrey-bion/livedoc/docs/about-jsondoc.md

 [JSONDoc](http://jsondoc.org) is the project that inspired me when I created Livedoc.
-I started using it during the development of [Seven Wonders Online](https://github.com/luxons/seven-wonders), but was lacking the websocket API support.
+I started using it during the development of [Seven Wonders Online](https://github.com/luxons/seven-wonders), but was lacking the websocket API support, and facing a few annoying bugs.

 ## Why not contribute to JSONDoc?